dbunibas/chasebench/utilities/homomorphismchecker-java/README.md

 ### How to configure a ComparisonTask
 A ComparisonTask is specified in an .properties file, with the following properties

-##### Instance folders containing several .csv files, one per table, each named after the table
+##### Instance folders containing several .csv files, one per table, each named after the table.
+The first row in a csv file is expected to contain the labels of the attributes.

 leftInstanceFolder    = leftInstance/
 rightInstanceFolder   = rightInstance/